ddy623/Prediction-of-Product-Sales/README.md

 Regression Models were used to predict sales such as Linear Regression Model and Random Forest Trees.

 Results:
 Based upon the data, we were able to see that Item Weight, Item MRP and Item Visibility played a much greater role on sales than Item Fat Content or Item Type.

-We were also able to see that using a Random Forest Tree Model showed that there was a slight variation.
+Using the Model, we were also able to see that using a Random Forest Tree Model showed that there was a slight variation.
+The Random Forest Model showed better results on the training data than the Linear Regression Model.
+Random Forest Models are powerful and they have numerous hyperparameters to improve their performance.
+When we used GridSearch CV, the data showed the training data was similar to the Random Forest Model, which indicates that when it is tuned, data works similar.

 ![download](https://github.com/ddy623/Prediction-of-Product-Sales/assets/129712664/fe24a491-5982-4114-9b68-94a8dfb36e14)
 The data shows that the Item_Type has variation across the data.
 Some items sold more than others.